uzyn/react-ethereum-dapp-template/README.md

 # React Ethereum Dapp Template

-Template for React-based Ethereum decentralized app (Dapp)
+Template for React-based Ethereum decentralized app (Dapp).

+This is an **opinionated version** of [ethereum-webpack-example-dapp](https://github.com/uzyn/ethereum-webpack-example-dapp) and largely intended for personal use, unless you share the same opinion as mine.

-This is basically a combination of
+It is largely a combination of:

 - [react-webpack-airbnbjs-boilerplate](https://github.com/uzyn/react-webpack-airbnbjs-boilerplate), and
 - [ethereum-webpack-example-dapp](https://github.com/uzyn/ethereum-webpack-example-dapp)